Download the policy here – Speaking Up (Whistleblower) Policy

 What are the key obligations for all employees under this policy?

-All employees are encouraged to report any matters or behaviours that they genuinely believe breach BOOM’s Company Charter and Policies, Ethical Standards or the law or is believed to be fraudulent or corrupt behaviour.
+All employees are encouraged to report any matters or behaviours that they genuinely believe breach BOOM’s Company Charter and Policies, Ethical Standards or the law, or is believed to be fraudulent or corrupt behaviour.
 Appendix A sets out a list of matters which should be reported where there is actual or genuinely suspected behaviours.
+This behaviour could arise within BOOM or any of its subsidiaries.

 Who can employees talk to?

-If you believe someone is breaching BOOM’s Policies and Charters, Code of Conduct, or the law or has been involved in fraudulent or corrupt behaviour, then you should:
+If you believe someone is breaking the law, breaching BOOM’s Policies and Charters, Code of Conduct, has been involved in fraudulent or corrupt behaviour, then you should:

-• Report the matter to Stopline through their confidential third party Whistleblower Communication service.
-Methods of reporting available through Stopline are listed within Appendix 1.
+- report the matter to Stopline, BOOM’s external service provider, through their confidential third party Whistleblower Communication service.
+See Appendix A for methods of reporting available through Stopline.

 What happens when an employee reports the matter?